 There was one time where I worked 17 hours non-stop in a day, which made me realise that it wasn’t working.
 After a moment of self-reflection, I decided to take some time off.
 So while I was at home, I avoided taking any calls or responding to emails.
 A lot of people think that because you are working from home you don’t have to take time off since you can’t go anywhere, but it is important to take some breaks.
 I also look at my work analytics (another Microsoft tool) which tells me how much downtime I have each week.
 Taking care of our own mental health is something we need to be doing constantly.

 Do you have any particular advice for young women looking to make a career in your industry?

 Don’t be afraid to change the status quo, challenge yourself and live outside your comfort zone.
 If you don’t challenge yourself, you won’t know what you are capable of.
 Choose a job that you are passionate about, work hard, and always give your best.
 Leave behind the things you cannot control, and you’ll find your life’s balance.

 It’s also important to look up to good leaders and learn from them.
 Make sure to network and associate yourself with people who can give you good advice and positive energy.
 Join a company that matches with your vision would allow you to grow and be exposed to diversity – this will expand your network and help you learn from your peers.
-Lastly, constantly self-reflect on what’s working, what’s not, and stay focused.Posted 11 months ago
+Lastly, constantly self-reflect on what’s working, what’s not, and stay focused.Posted about 1 year ago